• Twitter

 Exploring concerns about faith or belief with children: Infographic/poster

 The document covers some signs and scenarios you may come across.
-We have highlighted some ways you can explore concerns around abuse linked to faith or belief in a sensitive way.
+We have highlighted some ways you can explore concerns around spirit possession, witchcraft, and ritualistic abuse in a sensitive way.

-View recorded cases of CALFB from around the world and local terminology and prevalence data in a countries with a blue dot.
+View recorded cases of spirit possession, witchcraft, and ritualistic abuse from around the world and local terminology and prevalence data in a countries with a blue dot.

-Find out more about Child Abuse Linked to Faith or Belief on out ‘About CALFB’ page or head to our CALFB resource page for videos, guidance and more.
+Find out more about spirit possession, witchcraft, and ritualistic abuse on our ‘About Spirit Possession, Witchcraft, and Ritualistic Abuse’ page or head to our Spirit Possession, Witchcraft, and Ritualistic Abuse Resource page for videos, guidance and more.